Importing the FMU Co-Simulation component

 lw=3, size=(600,300) )

-When choosing Co-Simulation over Model Exchange?
+When do you choose Co-Simulation instead of Model Exchange?

-Co-Simulation (CS) is chosen when:
+Co-Simulation (CS) selects when:

-- models use different solvers,
+- The models use different solvers,

 Conclusion